What is Chip and how does it work?

-Chip currently has 3.9 out of 5.0 stars on Trustpilot from just over 100 customer reviews.
-60% of those have rated the app as 'Excellent' saying it is 'a really easy and effortless way of saving money'.
+Chip currently has 3.3 out of 5.0 stars on Trustpilot from over 1,300 customer reviews.
+64% of those have rated the app as 'Excellent' saying it is 'a really easy and effortless way of saving money'.
 Customers also say that they have 'saved far more money than I ever would normally'.

 Alternatives to Chip

 There are various alternatives to the savings app Chip and we summarise a few of those below.
 For more information on savings apps available in the UK at the moment visit our article, 'The best savings apps in the UK'.